NBA Finals Preview: Odds, Props, & Best Bets on Warriors vs. Celtics

 First, who is the favorite to win the series?
 Currently, that would be the Warriors at a competitive -150 on DraftKings NY.

-- FanDuel NY has Warriors to win at -160 and Celtics at +135
+- FanDuel NY and BetMGM NY both have Warriors to win at -115 and Celtics at -105

 Game 1 Moneyline, Point Spread, and Total